jallanxjallan/onemanairforce/adaptation/stories/crash_site_discovery.md

 ---
+category: past
+date: 17 April 1977
+status: draft
 title: Crash Site Discovery
-date: 17 April 1977
-status: new

 ---

-On 17 April 1977, two wiry men dressed in shabby clothes lead a squad of airmen and their officer, Lt.
+Two wiry men dressed in shabby clothes lead a squad of airmen and their officer, Lt.
 Sulaiman, through a forested hillside to the wreckage of RI-002.
 The airmen set up camp and search the area.
 They find fragments of a wing with the faded letters: RI-00, other airplane